-“I am working with the Met every day to keep our city safe and to ensure we are prepared as possible.”
+“I am working with the Met every day, to keep our city safe and to ensure we are as prepared as possible.”

-But the main concern of those who asked the Mayor in the meeting was knife crime.
+But the main concern of those who questioned the Mayor was knife crime.

-A mother, Dagenham, raised the issue by saying that her son was stabbed and died last year.
+A mother from Dagenham raised the issue by saying that her son was stabbed and died last year.